 - Invited Speaker, Western Suffolk BOCES summer science program.
 Description: I spent one day each year speaking at a summer day-camp for URM students from low-income communities.
 In addition to presenting my research, I assisted students in laboratory exercises.
 2008-2014.

-I am not a faculty member yet, but I hope to be one soon!
 This plan gives a glimpse of the approaches that I will take to promote a diverse research environment.
 My plan consists of the following focal areas:

 - Recruitment: My first focus will be to cultivate a productive and diverse research lab that is inclusive to all.
 To do this, I will leverage all campus resources available to me to attract the brightest and most talented URM biology students and postdocs to my lab.
 I will work in full cooperation with grant programs that support URM students and ensure that all potential lab members are aware of the funding options that may support their research.